-Days 1-2 Fly to Kathmandu Days 3-4 Fly to Paro.
+Days 1-2 Days 3-4 Days 5-6 Day 7 Fly to Kathmandu Fly to Paro.
 Walk to Taktang Monastery and sightseeing in Paro Valley.
-Days 5-6 Fly to Bumthang.
-Visit Temples and attend Jakar Tsechu.
-Visit Chumey valley and short walk.
-Day 7 Start trek.
+Fly to Bumthang.
+Walk to visit temples.
+Visit Chumey Valley and ridge walk Start trek.
 Walk to Ngang Lhakhang (Swan Temple) Days 8-9 Trek to Ugyen Choling and Phokpe Day 10 Cross Rodang La and trek to Pimi.
 Day 11 Trek to Khaine Lhakhang Day 12 Drive to Tangmachu and visit giant statue.
 Drive to Lhuentse and visit dzong.
 Visit Khoma village and drive to Minje.
 Days 13-14 Trek to Pemi and Taupang.
 Cross the Dong La Pass.
 Days 15-16 End trek and drive to Tashiyangtse.
 Visit Chorten Kora and Bumdeling Black Necked Crane Reserve.
-Day 17 Drive to Tashigang with visit to Goma Kora on the way.
-Day 18 Drive to Samdrup Jongkhar Davs 19-20 Cross into India.
-Drive to Gaubati.
-Fly Delhi, Fly to UK.
+Day 17 Day 18 Drive to Tashigang with visit to Goma Kora on the way.
+Drive to Samdrup Jongkhar Days 19-20 Cross into India.
+Drive to Gauhati.
+Fly Delhi.
+Fly to UK.